dfk-paris/DFKV-illustrations/README.md

 ## Folder organization

 The folders are organized in chronological order.
-In each of the subsection, you will find another README.md that explains in details the steps undertaken and discussions about them.
+In each of the subsection, you will find a notebook or another README.md that explains in details the steps undertaken and discussions about them.
 Organisation of the repository :

     .
      ├── 1_data_reconciliation                   # Filling some of the missing IIIF and wikidata links of the database